africanlii/liiweb/README.md

 When you open the instance http://liiweb.test again you should be able to log in with the username and passwords set by Drush.

-## LIIBarrio theme

-The main theme for the site is `liibarrio`, which is a subtheme of [Bootstrap Barrio](https://www.drupal.org/project/bootstrap_barrio).
-It uses SCSS from Bootstrap 4.

-The code for the theme lives in [web/themes/custom/liibarrio](web/themes/custom/liibarrio).

-### Changing CSS and JS in the liibarrio theme

-CSS is compiled from SCSS from various sources using Gulp.
-If you want to make changes:

-1. `cd web/themes/custom/liibarrio`
-2. Install node dependencies: `npm install`
-3. Recompile CSS: `npx gulp styles`

-Be sure to commit both the compiled CSS and the changed SCSS.

 ## Update local instance

 If you already have a local instance installed and configured with code and database, use `git` to get the latest developments from the `master` branch or switch to another branch you wish to test and pull changes, then execute the following commands: